History of the Collection

 Collection Subject Strengths

 The African Collection has a particularly strong focus on Anglophone southern, central, east, and west Africa; Francophone and Lusophone countries are also strongly represented and there are considerable resources on all other areas, including the Indian Ocean islands.
 Holdings on most southern African countries are close to exhaustive.
 Yale has a most impressive collection of indigenous-language material.

 The Collection, while not a discrete entity, includes books, periodicals, and newspapers, as well as extensive holdings of maps, photographs, and archival materials.
-The Yale Divinity Library has perhaps, the largest and finest collection of Africa-related materials on the continent, and the Manuscripts and Archives Center contains a singularly impressive Africana manuscript collection.
+The Yale Divinity Library has perhaps, the largest and finest collection of Africa-related materials on the continent, and Manuscripts and Archives contains a singularly impressive Africana manuscript collection.
 Equally imposing are Yale's Africana microform collections, which include newspapers, dissertations, transcripts of political trials, and political ephemera.
-Significantly strong collections are housed in other libraries on campus, particularly the Center for Science and Social Science Information
+Significantly strong collections are housed in other libraries on campus, particularly the Center for Science and Social Science Information.

 Sterling Memorial Library, 212

 Southeast Asia Reading Room: Sterling Memorial Library, 214